|

 presentation includes an overview to the concept of "Functional

 Assessments."
-Believing that all behaviors are trying to say something,
+Believing that all behaviors are trying to say

-addresses "why" is this child behaving this way?
-When we can
+this workshop addresses "why" is this child behaving this

-understand the motivation behind a behavior, our response can be tailored
+way?
+When we can understand the motivation behind a behavior, our

-to the situation.
-Also included is an introduction to the "Pathways
+response can be tailored to the situation.
+Also included is an introduction

-cause challenging behaviors.
+components that may cause challenging behaviors.

 1.5 - 2 hours (return to topic menu)